jeffmodarres/surfs_up/README.md

 **Fig2.
 December_stats**

 ## Summary
- Based on two queries, the overall temperatuer is the same for June and December.
+ Based on the two queries, the overall temperatuer is the same for June and December.
 The minimum temperature for December is a bit chilly.

  ### Query1:
  This Query can be used to gather precipitation data for June.